terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    cp terraform-example-foundation/.gitignore gcp-bootstrap
    ```

-1. Navigate to `gcp-bootstrap` and initialize a local git repository, so you can manage versions locally.
-Create the environment branches.
+1. Navigate to `gcp-bootstrap` and initialize a local Git repository to manage versions locally.
+Then, Create the environment branches.

    ```bash
    cd gcp-bootstrap